 What does Abey mean?

-Abey has 1 variant: Abie.
+Abey has 1 variant: Abie.Creative forms:

-Abey is a rare first name for males.
-Abey is a rare surname too for all people.
-(2000 U.S. Census)
+Abey is a rare first name for males but a somewhat popular surname for all people (#80216 out of 150436, Top 53%).
+(2000 U.S. Demographics)

 Which version is better?with its source forms and related boy names.
 Ab, Abe (#1841 a year ago), Abel (#125), Abie, Abraham (#170), Abram (#383) and Avi (#946) are the prominent alternative forms of Abey (unlisted) listed in the Top 2000.
 Usage of these forms of Abey was well-received among parents in 2015 (average #1066), except for the form Abe which has become less in vogue.
 Abel, Abraham, Abram and Avi are four of the more fashionable birth names here.
 (2015 Birth Statistics)